sadekbaroudi/vik/README.md

 #### Module pcb

 When designing a module, please ensure that you include pull up resistors, since the guidelines state that the keyboard pcb is not responsible for it.

-It may be tempting to use the I2C gpio for purposes other than I2C.
-For example, in the pers60 scroll wheel modules included in this repository, SDA and SCL are used for the scroll wheel encoder.
-If you decide to do this, the [VIK certification](#VIK-certification) card will be flagged as a failure.
-While this is acceptable, it means that your module will not work with a fair number of keyboards, since many use I2C.

 ### Microcontroller selection